Return to the Great Attractor: Strong Evidence for a Steradian-sized Flow Converging at $\sim$70 Mpc within the GA Supercluster and Aligned with the CMB Dipole: Data reduction

 1. Model the galaxy: The program \emph{elliprof} fits the galaxy image with nested elliptical annuli of decreasing flux that result in a brightness profile --- the target galaxy's brightness with radius.
 We used \emph{elliprof} to make a single profile, or an average of two, with different numbers of annuli, or spacing.
 The full range in radius is typically an inner radius of 3" and outer radius between 30" to 50".
 The subtraction of the model produced by \emph{elliprof} results in a ``flat" picture --- the original galaxy image with the brightness profile subtracted.
 Remaining small-scale variations are relative to zero.
 A mask is made to cover moderately bright stars.
 Step 1 is shown in Figure~\ref{fig:E507-G058_profile-part1}

 2. The variance of the galaxy-subtracted image is determined.
-This is input for SExtractor to prevents misidentification of SBF fluctuations as point-sources.
+This is input for SExtractor to prevent misidentification of \SBF\ fluctuations as point-sources.
 Actual point sources --- stars and globular clusters --- are identified and a mask created.

 3. After SExtractor, a \emph{python} program \emph {likenew6} uses the catalog of detected sources to extrapolate the number density of \emph{very} faint sources, using input parameters --- color band, image-scale, psf, and expected distance of the target-galaxy.
 This helps constrain the the expected number counts with magnitude for faint galaxies (a power-law) and point sources (a gaussian) --- mostly globular clusters